mongodb/mongodbatlas-cloudformation-resources/README.md

 2. Ensure you have a sufficiently strong AWS IAM Activation Role attached to each 3rd-party extension.
    * For sample IAM Role see [here](https://github.com/mongodb/mongodbatlas-cloudformation-resources/blob/master/cfn-resources/execute-role.template.yml)
 3. Ensure your activated 3rd party public extension matches name exactly to MONGODB::ATLAS::[RESOURCE-NAME]
-   * You may need to delete private extension if this namespace is already occupied.
+   * You might need to delete private extension if this namespace is already occupied.
 4. Ensure your MongoDB Atlas Programmatic API Keys (PAKs) being used with CloudFormation have sufficiently strong permissions (Organization Project Creator or Organization Owner)
 5. Ensure your MongoDB Atlas PAKs have correct IP Address / CIDR range access.
    * For testing purposes with caution you can open keys to all access by adding “0.0.0.0/1” and “128.0.0.0/1” (do not use for production workloads).